musq/www/content/posts/perfection.md

 title = "Perfection"
 date = "2019-06-26"
-description = "What is so great about being perfect?" tag = "asf"
+description = "What is so great about being perfect?"
 +++

 What is so great about being perfect?
 Why do we want to attain the pinnacle?
 A peak points to the fact that we can do absolutely nothing more to improve.
 Everything else is inferior.
 It implies ego.
-Let's not confuse ourselves.
+Let's be honest.
 Perfection is narcissism.

 Do humans have a limit?
 I believe not.
 So the concept of an impeccable doesn't quite sound right.